lumi-kalt/ranges/README.md

 ## Algorithms

+### Folds

 - fold                - Applies *f* with an accumulator and the current element, for each element in the range.
 - fold_left         - Folds from the first element to the last.
 - fold_right        - Folds from the last element to the first.
 - product           - Multiply all items in the range (requires *operator\**).
 - sum               - Sum up all items in the range (requires *operator+*).
 - min               - Returns the min item in the range.
 - max               - Returns the max item in the range.
 - operator|         - Consume a range, returning the accumulator.

+### Zips

 - zip                 - Creates a range of tuples with each range's element at the current index.
 - zip_with          - Applies *f* with each range's element at the current index, returning a new range.
 - unzip               - Creates a tuple of the ranges of tuples/pairs passed into it
 - adjacent            - Returns the range adjacent by N elements.

 ### Utilities